Hendy/umbraco-look/README.md

 	// perform the search
 	var lookResults = LookSearchService.Query(lookQuery);

-	var totalResults = lookResults.Total; // total number of item in the lookResults enumerable var results = lookResults.ToArray(); // the lookResults enumerated into an array
+	var totalResults = lookResults.Total; // total number of results in the enumerable var results = lookResults.ToArray(); // the results enumerated into an array

-### Search Results
+### Results

 A enumeration of the following LookMatch objects are returned: